Variants of Lehmer's speculation for newforms: Introduction and statement of results

 where $\pi(X)$ is the usual prime counting function.
 Recent work by Calegari and Sardari \cite{CalegariSardari} considers a different aspect; they establish that at most finitely many non-CM newforms with fixed tame $p$ level $N$ have vanishing $p$th Fourier coefficient.

 We consider a variation of Lehmer's original speculation that has also been the focus of study.
-For odd $\alpha$, Murty, Murty, and Saradha \cite{MMS} proved (see \cite{MM} for a generalization) that $\tau(n)=\alpha$ for at most finitely many $n$.
+For an odd integer $\alpha$, Murty, Murty, and Shorey \cite{MMS} proved (see \cite{MM} for a generalization) that $\tau(n)=\alpha$ for at most finitely many $n$.
 Due to the enormous bounds that arise in the theory of linear forms in logarithms (the crux of their method), the classification of such $n$ has not been carried out for any $\alpha\neq \pm 1$.
 For $\alpha=\pm \ell$, where $\ell$ is almost any odd prime, it is widely believed that there are no solutions.
-However, there are counterexamples, such as Lehmer's example \cite{LehmerMonthly}
+However, there are counterexamples, such as Lehmer's prime value example \cite{LehmerMonthly}

 Lygeros and Rozier \cite{LR} have subsequently discovered further prime values.